momostarsky/imebra_git/docs/quick_tour.rst

 - :cpp:member:`imebra::MutableDataSet::setAge`
 - :cpp:member:`imebra::MutableDataSet::setDate`

-The WritingDataHandler and WritingDataHandlerNumeric contain the same setters but allow to access all the tags' elements, not just the first one.
+The WritingDataHandler and WritingDataHandlerNumeric classes contain the same setters but allow to access all the tags' elements, not just the first one.

 This is how you set the patient's name using the DataSet setter: